Charter and Bylaws

 b.

 1. for a financial member, failure to receive membership dues within 3 months of the due date.
-At that time membership privileges shall be suspended but may be reactivated on subsequent receipt of such dues.
+At that time membership privileges are suspended but may be reactivated on subsequent receipt of such dues.

 2. for an Honorary member with a fixed term of Honorary membership, at the end of that term